Same Time, Same Place: Plot

 Willow goes to Anya at her apartment for help in finding the demon that skinned the man at the construction site.
-Anya helps Willow cast a spell to locate demons all over Sunnydale, but is unable to teleport Willow to one particular location to a cave just outside the town as punishment for her recently undoing a spell; she also admits to Willow that she is feeling pressured and traumatized by her newfound vengeance work.
-Willow then decides to take the long way and walk to the cave herself, but when Anya suggests trying another spell to find Buffy, Xander and Dawn, Willow admits she has tried to do so; only to have it backfire on her.
+Anya helps Willow cast a spell to locate demons all over Sunnydale, but is unable to teleport Willow to one particular location to a cave just outside the town, due to punishment for her recently undoing a spell; she also admits to Willow that she is feeling pressured and traumatized by her newfound vengeance work.
+Willow then decides to take the long way and walk to the cave herself, but when Anya suggests trying another spell to find Buffy, Xander and Dawn, Willow admits she has tried to do so, only to have it backfire on her.
 At the Summers house, Dawn researches demons that skin people via the computer and finds a demon that meets their specifications named Gnarl.
 The demon paralyzes his victims with his nails, and then eats strips of skin from the body and drinks the blood.

 Realizing they need to search for a trail of blood, Buffy decides to recruit Spike to smell the way.
 He leads them to a cave where the demon can be found.
 Willow is already there investigating the cave and Gnarl spots her.
 The rest of the gang enters the cave as well, but they do not see Willow.
 The demon scratches Dawn's stomach and paralyzes her.
 Buffy and Xander take Dawn out of the cave and cover up the entrance, unintentionally trapping Willow with Gnarl.
 Stuck in the cave, Willow listens to the demon taunt her from the shadows.
 He slices her abdomen with a nail and, thus paralyzed, Willow is helpless against him as he sucks at the wound and starts to slice away slivers of her skin to eat.

 Buffy and Xander carry a completely paralyzed Dawn into the living room while Buffy researches Gnarl and the way to save Dawn.
 Anya is called to stay with Dawn while they prepare to return to the cave to kill the demon and save Dawn.
 Anya talks about seeing Willow and reveals that Willow may be at the cave and that she knows about Gnarl.
 Panicked that Willow is trapped in the cave with Gnarl, Buffy grabs Anya to join them at the cave.
 Gnarl continues to eat Willow's skin as he tells her that her friends have abandoned her and she is all alone for him to eat.
 Buffy arrives and attacks Gnarl while Anya tends to a badly injured Willow who still cannot see her friends.
 While Buffy fights Gnarl, Anya informs Willow that her friends did not leave her alone.

-Buffy pokes the demon in the eyes with her thumbs, successfully killing him and ending the paralysis of both Willow and Dawn as well as the spell making Willow and her friends invisible to each other.
+Buffy gouges out the demon's eyes with her thumbs, successfully killing him and ending the paralysis of both Willow and Dawn, as well as the spell making Willow and her friends invisible to each other.
 Willow is relieved to see her friends and glad that they did not abandon her.